 It is a small town after Mayudia with scenic views and some small treks all around, although most of them are yet to be explored properly.

 Anini is the last point in this route and it takes a whole day to reach it from Roing.
-It is hard to reach and you are rewarded with great views once you manage to reach.
+It is hard to reach and you are rewarded with great views once you manage to reach it.
 You can expect snow in the winter and colourful blossoms in the summer months.
+It s also being developed as a trekking and adventure tourism destination.
+It is also a great place to simply sit back and relax and explore Idu Mishmi culture.

 Guwahati to Tinsukia 485 KMs